Stocks may make all the headlines, but debt can make you rich.

 However, ratings don’t always tell the whole story.
 For example, Standard & Poor’s gave Lehman Brothers an A rating right up until the company filed for bankruptcy on September 15, 2008.

 To avoid these kinds of surprises, there is no substitute for doing your own research.
 But ratings do provide a good place to start.
 Use them to filter out “junk bonds” — anything rated lower than BBB-.
-And then, you can begin your research process with “investment grade” bonds (BBB- to AAA).
+Then, you can begin your research process with “investment grade” bonds (BBB- to AAA).

 You can purchase corporate bonds from online brokers, banks, and discount brokers.
 Most charge a flat fee, with Fidelity Investments charging the lowest we’ve seen at just a $1 markup per bond.